-The Committee has reviewed and discussed with management of the Company and Rehmann Robson ("Rehmann"), the independent auditing firm of the Company, the audited financial statements of the

-Company as of December 31, 2004, for each of the two years in the period ended December 31, 2004 (the "Audited Financial Statements").
+The Audit Committee has reviewed and discussed with management of the Company and Rehmann Robson ("Rehmann"), the independent auditing firm of the Company, the audited financial statements of the Company as of December 31, 2005, for each of the two years in the period ended December 31, 2005 (the "Audited Financial Statements").

-In addition, the Committee has discussed with Rehmann the matters required by Codification of Statements on Auditing Standards No. 61, as amended by Statement on Auditing Standards No. 90.
+In addition, the Audit Committee has discussed with Rehmann the matters required by Codification of Statements on Auditing Standards No. 61, as amended by Statement on Auditing Standards No. 90.

-The Committee expects to receive and review the written disclosures and the letter from Rehmann required by Independence Standards Board Standard No. 1 prior to the 2005 Annual Meeting.
-The Committee has discussed Rehmann's independence from the Company with Rehmann.
-The Committee also discussed with management of the Company and the auditing firm such other matters and received such assurances from them, as the Committee deemed appropriate.
+The Audit Committee received and reviewed the written disclosures and the letter from Rehmann required by Independence Standards Board Standard No. 1 prior to the 2006 Annual Meeting.
+The Audit Committee has discussed Rehmann's independence from the Company with Rehmann.
+The Audit Committee also discussed with management of the Company and the auditing firm such other matters and received such assurances from them, as the Audit Committee deemed appropriate.

 Management is responsible for the Company's internal controls and the financial reporting process.
 Rehmann is responsible for performing an independent audit of the Company's financial statements in accordance with generally accepted auditing standards and issuing a report thereon.
-The Committee's responsibility is to monitor and oversee these processes.
+The Audit Committee's responsibility is to monitor and oversee these processes.

-Based on the foregoing review and discussions and a review of the report of Rehmann with respect to the Audited Financial Statements, and relying thereon, the Committee has recommended to the Company's Board of Directors the inclusion of the Audited Financial Statements in the Company's Annual Report on Form 10-K for the year ended December 31, 2004.
+Based on the foregoing review and discussions and a review of the report of Rehmann with respect to the Audited Financial Statements, and relying thereon, the Audit Committee has recommended to the Company's Board of Directors the inclusion of the Audited Financial Statements in the Company's Annual Report on Form 10-K for the year ended December 31, 2005.

-AUDIT COMMITTEE (for the period ending December 31, 2004)
+AUDIT COMMITTEE (for the period ending December 31, 2005)